Alexia Putellas: International career

-Youth

 Catalonia

 Putellas was involved in the autonomous Catalan youth teams from the age of ten.
-She was champion of Spain with the Catalan under-14, under-15, and under-16 national teams.
+She played with the age group teams from under-12 to under-18, and with Catalonia was champion of Spain in the youth competitions.
+With the under-12 seven-a-side team, she took part in the Spanish Championship contested by teams from the autonomous communities in December 2007.
+In 2007 and 2008, Putellas was part of the Catalonia under-14 teams that won their Spanish Championship.
+In the second phase of the Championship for the under-15 team in 2009, Putellas scored Catalonia's only goal in their first game against Euskadi, and Catalonia's second goal in the second game; this team became the under-16 squad for their next matches, with Putellas part of the squad who took second place in 2009.
+She was also part of the team that won the under-16 Spanish Championship in 2010.
+Putellas again scored for the under-16 team in 2010, giving Catalonia the equaliser in their second phase match against the Balearic Islands.

+In 2016, Putellas played with the Catalan senior national team in a friendly against Galicia.
+She said that whenever possible she would play for Catalonia, as she had good memories winning with the youth teams.
+The Catalan team often use the same international window as the Spain team, with Putellas unable to join Catalonia to play Chile in 2019 due to being called up for Spain.

 Spain

+2009–13: Youth success

-Putellas began playing for Spanish youth national teams at fifteen.
-She took part in the UEFA U-17 Women's Championship with Spain in 2010, her first major international championship with a Spanish national team.
-Spain ended up finishing on top of the group, with three wins from three matches, and went on to sweep all their remaining matches, winning the final against Ireland on penalties.
-This was Spain's first ever title at the women's U-17 level, and its first at the youth level since 2004.
+Putellas began playing for Spanish youth national teams at fifteen, in the under-17 team.
+She took part in the 2010 UEFA U-17 Women's Championship, her first major international championship with a Spanish national team.
+In the group stage, Putellas scored against Denmark; Spain finished on top of the group, with three wins from three matches, and went on to sweep all their remaining matches, winning the final against Ireland on penalties.

-Spain's win at the 2010 UEFA U-17 Women's Championship gave them qualification for the FIFA U-17 Women's World Cup, played in the same year.
+The win at the 2010 UEFA U-17 Women's Championship gave Spain qualification for the FIFA U-17 Women's World Cup, played in the same year.
 Putellas scored in Spain's first match of the competition, as they won 4–1 against Japan.
-Spain finished first in the group stages, and went on to face Brazil in the quarterfinals, where Putellas assisted both of Spain's goals in a 2–1 win.
-When Spain reached the semifinal against South Korea, Putellas assisted Amanda Sampedro's match-opening goal, but Spain eventually lost 2–1.
-Spain won against North Korea in the third-place playoff match.
-Spain went on to replicate their success in 2011.
-In the first match of the final round, Putellas scored twice against Iceland in a 4-0 win, sending Spain to the final.
-Spain won 1–0 against France in the final, Putellas' second UEFA Women's Under-17 Championship win.
+Again finishing first in the group stages, Spain went on to face Brazil in the quarter-finals, where Putellas assisted both of Spain's goals in a 2–1 win.
+When Spain reached the semi-final against South Korea, Putellas assisted Amanda Sampedro's match-opening goal, but Spain eventually lost 2–1.
+They then won against North Korea in the third-place playoff match.

+Spain went on to replicate their under-17 Euro success in 2011.
+In the first match of the final round, Putellas scored twice against Iceland in a 4–0 win, sending Spain to the final.
+Spain, who had been favourites, won 1–0 against France in the final, Putellas' second UEFA Women's Under-17 Championship win.